 White Spelt Flour – As with wheat flour, spelt comes in two forms, white and wholegrain.
 I have used organic white spelt flour which is similar in appearance and texture to regular plain/all-purpose flour.

 Instant dry yeast – You can add this yeast directly to the dry ingredients.
 It does not need to be activated first.

-Water – I use filtered water as it is believed that chlorinated water may stop the growth of yeast or even kill it.
+Water – I use filtered water as it is believed that chlorinated water may stop the growth of yeast or even stop it from working altogether.

 Sugar – There’s a small amount of sugar to help activate the yeast.

 Extra-virgin olive oil – This is an important ingredient in focaccia.
 It keeps the dough moist and adds to the texture as well as the flavour of the focaccia.

 Salt – I use coarse sea salt in the dough and Maldon sea salt flakes to sprinkle on top of the dough just before baking.

 Chilli flakes – Optional – only if you like a little heat.